Best ways to remotely access and control your Mac: Ultimate guide

 Native macOS File Sharing

 Few people know that their Mac has native file sharing functionality built-in.
-To use this feature, activate it in the Sharing pane of System Preferences by checking File Sharing.
+To use this feature: System Settings > General > Sharing and enable File Sharing.
 If you only want to share specific folders, add them to the Shared Folders list.
 If you only want specific users to access the folder, add them to its Users list.
 Otherwise, everyone will be able to access it.

 AirDrop